ikluft/pelican-events/README.md

   * on DEB-based systems (Debian, Ubuntu, etc):

-    apt install [TODO: package list]
+    apt install pelican python3-icalendar python3-html2text

 PDM (Python Dependency Manager) determines the project's dependencies with the command

     pdm lock

-Dependencies which aren't available as OS-native packages will have to be installed via PDM:
+Dependencies which aren't available as OS-native packages may be installed via PDM:

     pdm install

+### Settings

+Define settings in pelicanconf.py with the PLUGIN_EVENTS variable:

+PLUGINS = ['pelican.plugins.pelican_events']  # and other plugins as needed
+PLUGIN_EVENTS = {
+    'ics_fname': 'calendar.ics',
+    'metadata_field_for_summary': 'title',
+    'timezone': 'US/Pacific',  # use your local time zone }

 Usage
 -----